caracal-pipeline/adestruction/README.md

 # adestruction
-A Destruction of CARACal: Runners for CARACal on distributed systems
+A Destruction of CARACals: Batch runners for CARACal